docsforadobe/javascript-tools-guide/4 - User-Interface Tools/localization-in-scriptui-objects.rst

 b1 = w.add ("button", undefined, localize (btnText));

 The localize function extracts the proper string for the current locale.
-It matches the current locale and platform to one of the object’s properties and returns the associated string.
+It matches the current locale and platform to one of the object's properties and returns the associated string.
 On a German system, for example, the property de provides the string "Ja".
 When your script uses localization to provide language-appropriate strings for user-interface elements, it should also take advantage of the Automatic layout feature.
 The layout manager can determine the best